Skip to content

 Step 2: Make an appointment at the German embassy

-If an applicant meets the criteria above, they must then schedule an appointment at the local German embassy in their country of residence to apply for a D-Visa or entry visa.
-More information on the application procedure and required documents can be found using the German Federal Foreign Office’s Visa Navigator tool.
+If an applicant meets the criteria above, they must schedule an appointment at the local German embassy in their country of residence to apply for a D-Visa or entry visa.
+More information on the application procedure and required documents can be found using the German Federal Foreign Office's Visa Navigator tool.

-Note: steps 2 and 3 do not apply to citizens or permanent residents of the following countries:
+Note: Steps 2 and 3 do not apply to citizens or permanent residents of the following countries:

 • United States of America